-I read Sugar Mountain on my Kindle and couldn’t put it down.
-It was utterly gripping and frightening…. — Lloyd Schwartz; I just finished it…a riveting read… better than many “best sellers.” — Bob Viarengo; I stayed up until 2:00 am to finish the book last night, I couldn’t put it down.
-I loved every “page.”
+Utterly gripping and frightening… — Lloyd Schwartz; A riveting read… better than many best sellers. — Bob Viarengo; I am addicted and cannot put it down. — Philip Lovejoy; I loved every page.
 It was fantastic.
-And I loved Allegra’s journal….Great book.
-I want to see the movie. — Anna Doyle; Just wanted to say that I read four chapters last night and am thoroughly hooked.
-The characters and their plight stayed with me today.
-Can’t wait to continue! — Jennie Summerall; But what a page-turner this is!
-Beautifully written literature….The suspense in unstoppable; the multitude of characters flawlessly orchestrated; there’s a New England aura to it, and Allegra’s diary is a wonderfully pinned-down example.
-I love every minute of it and I am only at page 216. — Stratis Haviaris; Unfortunately, this absolutely could happen either in the way you write about or as a natural mutation in the virus. — Stephen J. Gluckman, Professor of Medicine, Perelman Medical School at the University of Pennsylvania; Medical Director, Penn Global Medicine
+And I loved Allegra’s journal… I want to see the movie. — Anna Doyle; Thoroughly hooked.
+The characters and their plight stayed with me… — Jennie Summerall; But what a page turner this is!
+Beautifully written literature… The suspense is unstoppable; the multitude of characters flawlessly orchestrated; there’s a New England aura to it, and Allegra’s diary a wonderfully pinned down example… — Stratis Haviaris; Unfortunately, this absolutely could happen either in the way you write about or as a natural mutation of the virus. — Stephen J. Gluckman, Professor of Medicine, Perelman Medical School at the University of Pennsylvania; Medical Director, Penn Global Medicine.

 and Allegra's diary is a wonderfully pinned-down example.
 I love every minute of it and I am only at page 216. –Stratis Haviaris, Professor of Medicine, this absolutely could happen either in the way you write about or as a natural mutation in the virus. –Stephen J. Gluckman, Unfortunately